Preprints

 2023

-- A Novel Data-driven Numerical Method for Hydrological Modeling of Water Infiltration in Porous MediaZeyuan Song, and Zheyu Jiang2023
+- A Novel Numerical Method for Agro-Hydrological Modeling of Water Infiltration in SoilZeyuan Song, and Zheyu Jiang2023

-Root-zone soil moisture monitoring is essential for sensor-based smart irrigation and agricultural drought prevention.
+Root-zone soil moisture monitoring is essential for sensor-based precision agriculture, smart irrigation, and agricultural drought prevention.
 Modeling the spatiotemporal water flow dynamics in porous media such as soil is typically achieved by solving an agro-hydrological model, the most important of which being the Richards equation.
-In this paper, we present a novel data-driven solution algorithm named the DRW (Data-driven global Random Walk) algorithm, which holistically integrates adaptive linearization scheme, neural networks, and global random walk in a finite volume discretization framework.
-We discuss the need and benefits of introducing these components to achieve synergistic improvements in solution accuracy and numerical stability.
-We show that the DRW algorithm can accurately solve n-dimensional Richards equation with guaranteed convergence under reasonable assumptions.
-Through examples, we also demonstrate that the DRW algorithm can better preserve the underlying physics and mass conservation of the Richards equation compared to state-of-the-art solution algorithms and commercial solver.
+To overcome the computational challenges associated with solving this highly nonlinear partial differential equation (PDE), in this paper, we present a novel solution algorithm, which we name as the DRW (Data-driven global Random Walk) algorithm, that holistically integrates adaptive L-scheme, neural networks, and global random walk in a finite volume discretization framework.
+We thoroughly discuss the need and benefits of introducing these components to achieve synergistic improvements in solution accuracy and numerical stability.
+Furthermore, we show that the DRW algorithm can accurately solve the mixed-form n-dimensional Richards equation with guaranteed convergence under reasonable assumptions.
+Through several illustrative examples, we demonstrate that the DRW algorithm not only achieves superior accuracy, but also better preserves the underlying physics and mass conservation of the Richards equation compared to state-of-the-art solution algorithms and commercial solver.
+Furthermore, the data-driven feature of our DRW algorithm makes it amenable for integrating with soil sensing technologies for root-zone soil moisture monitoring leveraging real-time soil sensor measurements.
+Overall, the proposed data-driven numerical method is expected to be a generalizable framework for modeling a wide range of applications, including fluid transport in fibrous porous materials, liquid extraction from saturated granular materials, water and hydrocarbon flow in petroleum reservoirs, etc.